Skip to Content

 Pinto

-Pintos are horses that have a predominantly white coat color with large patches of another color.
-Pinto horses can be black, brown, chestnut, bay, or gray.
+Pintos are horses with a predominantly white coat color with large patches of another color.
+They can also be black, brown, chestnut, bay, or gray.

-It’s hard to say precisely when pinto horses became popular, but markings in ancient art throughout the Middle East depict pinto horses.
+It’s hard to say precisely when pinto horses became popular, but markings in ancient art throughout the Middle East depict them.

 Buckskin

-Buckskin horses have a tan coat with dark points; their color pattern resembles a deer’s color.
-Buckskins are found in many breeds and come in all shapes and sizes.
+Buckskin horses have a tan coat with dark points, resembling a deer’s color pattern.
+They are found in many breeds and come in all shapes and sizes.

-The buckskin’s popularity has led to it becoming an iconic symbol for American Quarter Horses.
+The buckskin’s popularity has made it an iconic symbol for American Quarter Horses.
 Still, it can also be seen on Andalusian, mustang, Morgan Peruvian Paso, etc., and many other horse breeds.

 Palomino

-Palomino horses are among the most beautiful creatures in nature, with their signature gold coat and white mane and tail.
+Palomino horses are among the most beautiful creatures in nature, with their signature gold coat, white mane, and tail.
 The genes that create palominos can be passed down by both parents or just one of them; however, a horse can get the different dilution colors without either parent being a palomino.

 The Palomino color is created by a cream gene working on a base chestnut coat.
 The shade of the gold coat color can vary from bright golden to dark, but they always have gold hair and white manes and tails.